Python Lists: List Methods and Operations

 - Highlighting their simplicity and brevity, python's inbuilt functions serve as succinct replacements for longer programming codes that perform the same task.

-- Whether anyone is new to Python or an experienced user, python's inbuilt functions are always worthwhile knowing and utilizing in that particular codebase.
+- Whether someone is new to Python or an experienced user, Python's inbuilt functions are always worthwhile to know and utilize in that particular codebase.

 Sr.No. | Function | Description |